-If you haven’t already thought about starting an Individual Pension Plan (IPP), they’re worth looking into.
-The IPP is a registered pension plan for business (CCPC) owners and incorporated professionals such as doctors, lawyers, architects and consultants.
-The IPP overcomes some of the limitations of the tried-and-true Registered Retirement Savings Plan (RRSP), giving plan members the peace of mind everyone saving for retirement deserves.
+If you haven’t already thought about starting a Individual Pension Plan (IPP), they’re worth looking into.
+The IPP is a registered plan for business (CCPC) owners and incorporated professionals such as doctors, lawyers, architects and consultants.
+It has the flexibility to have voluntary contributions and defined pension contributions.
+The IPP also overcomes some of the limitations of the tried-and-true Registered Retirement Savings Plan (RRSP).

 Features of Individual Pension Plans

 - Ability to invest in assets not eligible for RRSPs

 - Can be managed by your existing financial advisor

 - Fiduciary obligations delegated to the pension provider

 - Contribution flexibility – adjust your annual contributions depending on how your business is doing

 - All fees are tax-deductible and admin fees eligible for HST rebate